cswclui/katacoda-scenarios-1/msdb-003/step02.md

 ## Objective
-The objective of this lesson is demonstrate how to [TO BE PROVIDED]
+The objective of this lesson is get the lab's source code up and running.

 ## Steps